AiEson/SonicGauss/README.md

-# Nerfies
+# SonicGauss Web

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [SonicGauss website](https://chunshi.wang/SonicGauss/).

-If you find Nerfies useful for your work please cite:
+If you find SonicGauss useful for your work please cite:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
-  journal   = {ICCV},
-  year      = {2021},
+@misc{wang2025sonicgauss,
+    title={SonicGauss: Position-Aware Physical Sound Synthesis for 3D Gaussian Representations},
+    author={Chunshi Wang and Hongxing Li and Yawei Luo},
+    year={2025},
+    eprint={2507.19835},
+    archivePrefix={arXiv},
+    primaryClass={cs.SD}
 }
 ```